 Employee retention is more of a strategy than an outcome.
 It takes careful attention and maintenance to cultivate an engaged and loyal workforce.

 Data has shown that offering an instant pay benefit, as part of a comprehensive benefits package, can significantly improve employee retention.

 We recently tested using a daily pay product in an industry with notoriously high turnover rates.
 UCode is a tutoring service for youth aspiring to learn computer code.
 UCode’s pain-point is retaining the best tutors who are themselves highly qualified coders who could work lucrative jobs at startups and technology companies.

 Further, the bulk of UCode’s instructors are millennials who are more prone to switch jobs more frequently than previous workforces.

-In November 2016, UCode began to offer DailyPay to its instructors.
+Some time ago UCode began to offer DailyPay to its instructors.
 In the education business, the most important asset is people, namely the instructors.
 The response was so great that the administrative staff also asked to be added to DailyPay.